 Berkeley Unified School District is characterized by the talent and dedication of its approximately 800 certificated teachers.
 All are state credentialed, and the vast majority have clear professional credentials (meaning they have completed not only their education, but also satisfied all the post-graduate classes required by the state).
 Here are a few numbers, though numbers can’t convey the level of commitment our teachers possess and demonstrate in the classroom each and every day.

 - Over 40% of the teaching staff boasts a Master’s or a Doctoral degree.
 This number of advanced degrees is well over the state average.

 - The average Berkeley teacher has over 14 years of experience, again significantly above the average for teachers statewide.

-We are proud of our ten National Board Certified Teachers: Kathleen Giustino, Matthew Hinckley, Juliana Jones, Susan Katz, Nancy King, Nathaniel Lewis, Benjamin Schalit, David Stephens, Marlo Warburton, Silver White.
+We are proud of our Fourteen National Board Certified Teachers: Jake Disston, Tamara Friedman, Kathleen Giustino, Matthew Hinckley, Juliana Jones, Susan Katz, Nancy King, Allison Krasnow, Deborah Lenz, Elizabeth Little, Charles Pratt, David Stevens, Marlo Warburton, and Silver White.

-Research has shown that new teachers who receive BTSA support during their first two years are far more likely to remain in the profession after five years; BUSD’s goal is to retain high quality teachers with hopes that they will provide many years of quality education to our district’s students.
+Research has shown that new teachers who receive structured guidance and support during their first two years are far more likely to remain in the profession after five years; BUSD’s goal is to retain high quality teachers with hopes that they will provide many years of quality education to our district’s students.